 The new-style parking scheme is new to Wellington but works well in other cities in residential areas where parking is under pressure.

-Households that apply for and are granted an annual permit will be able to park in P120 spaces which state authorised residents vehicles are exempt from the time restriction.
+Households that apply for and are granted an annual permit will be able to park for as long as they want to in P180 spaces which state authorised residents vehicles are exempt from the time restriction.

 The new parking scheme uses three main tools to fairly share on-street parking:

-The Newtown and Berhampore parking scheme area would be divided into three zones:
+The Newtown and Berhampore parking scheme area will be divided into three zones:

-All households in the Newtown and Berhampore parking scheme area will be eligible to apply for a batch of free visitor day passes every year.
-Online day passes will be allocated to households that apply regardless of whether they have a resident parking permit or not.
+All households in the Newtown and Berhampore parking scheme area will be eligible to apply for an allocation of free visitor day passes every year.
+All households in the area will be able to apply for visitor passes.
+Even if you don't have a car, you may want to apply for some to have access to if people come to stay.

 Households with no off-street parking will be eligible for 50 free day passes a year for visitors.